KVHEM/how_we_work/README.md

 ## Acknowledgements

-Much of the inspiration for preserving an efficient, reproducible workflow came from [openscapes](https://www.openscapes.org/about/), while some of the material used here can be found in [Pinsky lab](https://github.com/pinskylab).
+Much of the inspiration for preserving an efficient, reproducible workflow came from [openscapes](https://www.openscapes.org/about/), while some of the material used here were copied from [Pinsky lab](https://github.com/pinskylab).